- Wearing a Mask

 - When wearing masks, it is critical to avoid touching the face and to wash hands or use alcohol-based hand rub often.

-We strongly recommend that individuals continue to seek guidance on masks and face coverings from the Ottawa Public Health website in order to receive the most up-to-date information.
+We strongly recommend that individuals continue to seek guidance on masks and face coverings from the Government of Canada website in order to receive the most up-to-date information.

 Cloth masks or face coverings should be changed and cleaned if they become damp or soiled.
 You can wash your cloth mask by: